syncfusion-content/wpf-docs/wpf/SfDiagram/Connectors.md

 Segments

-Segments are used to define the path connecting a source point and a target point, which can be a point, node, or connection port.
+Segments are used to define the path connecting a source point and a target point.
+It can be a point, node, or connection port.
 Any number of segments can be added to this collection.
-When a connector is being rendered, each segment will be iterated and the corresponding segments will be drawn.
-If necessary, additional segments will be added for the path to meet the specified target.
+When a connector is being rendered, each segment is iterated and the corresponding segments are drawn.
+When necessary, additional segments are added for the path to meet the specified target.

 The following segments are available: